 University Hospital participates in The University of Alabama Professional Liability Trust Fund (the "PLTF").
 The PLTF uses contributions from University Hospital and other contributing entities, together with the earnings thereon, to pay liabilities arising from performance of certain professional services by employees of these entities.
 University Hospital reports its share of the net position of the PLTF as a joint venture investment using the equity method in the accompanying statements of net position.
-At September 30, 2021, 2020, and 2019, University Hospital's investment in the PLTF totaled approximately \$69.9, \$59.9, and \$60.3 million, respectively.
+At September 30, 2022, 2021, and 2020, University Hospital's investment in the PLTF totaled approximately \$40.8, \$69.9, and \$59.9 million, respectively.

-At September 30, 2021, 2020, and 2019, UAB's other investments totaled \$117.6, \$107.7, and \$115.4 million, respectively.
-Other investment primarily consisted of investments held by UAB's blended component unit Triton Health Systems, L.L.C. ("Triton"), which totaled \$117.0, \$107.2, and \$114.9 million, respectively.
+At September 30, 2022, 2021, and 2020, UAB's other investments totaled \$143.0, \$117.6, and \$107.7 million, respectively.
+Other investments primarily consisted of investments held by UAB's blended component unit Triton Health Systems, L.L.C. ("Triton"), which totaled \$142.4, \$117.0, and \$107.2 million, respectively.